 On February 14th 2001, Lima Airport Partners (LAP) took over the concession to run Peru’s leading air terminal, the “Jorge Chávez” International Airport.
 Currently, the main shareholder in LAP is Fraport AG, the German airport operator which is in charge of Frankfurt Airport and other important airports located in Egypt, Bulgaria, Turkey, Saudi Arabia, China, Senegal and India.
 The other two partners are the International Finance Corporation, which is a member of the World Bank Group, and AC Capitales SAFI, an important Peruvian investment fund.

-Eight years after the “Jorge Chávez” concession was awarded, Peru now has a world-class airport which is modern, safe and efficient and has just been selected by Skytrax Research, the renowned English market research company which specializes in issues associated with airports, as the Best Airport in South America.
+Eight years after the “Jorge Chávez” concession was awarded, Peru now has a world-class airport that is modern, safe and efficient and has just been selected by Skytrax Research, the renowned English market research company which specializes in issues associated with airports, as the Best Airport in South America.
 In addition, it has also received the very special distinction of being named the airport with the Best Airport Personnel in the region.
 And recently, the “Jorge Chávez” International Airport has been selected as South America’s Leading Airport – 2009 by “The World Travel Awards”, a series of prizes which have been described by “The Wall Street Journal” as the “Oscar” of the travel and tourism industry, by virtue of being the most complete and prestigious awards of their kind.

 In the last three years, the volume of passengers has grown by a rate in excess of 10% per annum.
-In 2008, “Jorge Chávez” received 8.3 million passengers, and this year, in spite of the international financial crisis, a growth in passenger figures of almost 7% on last year’s figures is being recorded.
-In this context, the numbers of business people arriving from all over Latin America have experienced particular growth.
+In 2008, “Jorge Chávez” received 8.3 million passengers, and this year, in spite of the international financial crisis, growth in passenger figures of almost 7% on last year’s figures is being recorded.
+In this context, the numbers of businesspeople arriving from all over Latin America have experienced particular growth.

 Between January and November 2009, international traffic from and to the city of Lima recorded a load factor of more than 70%.
 However, in some regions, principally in Europe and North America, load factors were above 80%, showing that there is enough demand to justify airlines increasing the frequency of departures.